lesiak/snippets-of-knowledge/AWS.md

     - implemented with redundancy in that zone
     - quota (of 5) of NAT gateways that you can create in each Availability Zone
 - [Control traffic to your AWS resources using security groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html)
+    - Default SG allows inbound from from within the group and all outbound traffic
+    - Custom SG denies all inbound and allows all outbound traffic by default
 - [Hybrid network connections](https://docs.aws.amazon.com/whitepapers/latest/hybrid-connectivity/hybrid-network-connections.html)
 - [AWS PrivateLink concepts](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html)
 - [Share your VPC with other accounts](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html)